augustusnaz/laravel-model-data/README.md

 });
 ```

-Then define a public `model_data` variable in your model.
-This is the name of the storage column.
+Then define a `model_data` variable in your model.
+This is the name of the storage column(s).

 ```php
 ...